 By the beginning of the twentieth century in fact the High Lanes hillside was an area without any real suggestion of community.
 It was described as mainly 'productive arable' and pasture, with some 'capital grazing' for sheep and no doubt a good deal of woodland as well.
+It was, in other words, an area of poor, flinty and chalky soil.
+No doubt this somewhat isolated and unattractive nature helps to explain why it was not snapped up in 1906.

-There were few if any hops although, down on the main road, there were some highly reputed hop gardens, hence the name of the pub which is now the Café Solo.
-In fact Thanington was renowned for the quality of its hops.
+There were few if any hops in the Lanes, although there may have been some near where the Hall now stands, They were found more down Hollow Lane and, especially, on the main road, there were some highly reputed hop gardens, hence the name of the Hop Poles pub, now the Café Solo.
+In fact, Thanington was renowned for the quality of its hops.
 Even so the area was itself still underpopulated with 104 people in the Civil Parish and 825 in the Church Parish which went a good way along Wincheap towards the city.
-It was also probably quite a poor area, the Rateable Value of Thanington Without in 1905 being only £1834 and even after the war the Church felt it necessary to provide free coal to the poor of the Parish.
+It was also probably quite a poor area, the Rateable Value of Thanington Without in 1905 being only £1834 and even after the war the Church was providing free coal to the poor of the Parish.
 So one commentator said that it was 'a tiny parish, scarcely worthy to be called a hamlet'.
-However, all this was to change and Bell's acquisitions were to prove short term purchases since war was about to change things dramatically.
+However, all this was to change and Bell's acquisitions were to prove a short term purchase since war was about to change things dramatically for the hillside lands and lanes.